sjackson625/JAMStack/readme.md

 ### Commit and Deploy

-Commit and push your site to a new Github repository.
+Commit your changes, merge them into the main branch and push your site to a new Github repository.

 Sign into Netlify and create a new site from Git.